 Tier 1: Tangible Needs

 This is the level where every single one of us can do something to love the least of these and to stand up for the most vulnerable and is often the best starting place for the majority of people to get involved.
+Families and children with these needs are most likely in crisis, poverty, or facing situational financial hardship.
 Tier 1 requests through CarePortal are based on clearance and approval procedures decided by the church, which can be customized in the church's account settings.

 From an agency perspective, Tier 1 requests represent opportunities to serve families and usually do not require anything outside of a signed release of information by the client or caregiver, allowing for direct contact with a community or church responder.